Our categories

 Step 3 ► Sanding

-Once the preparation is done, it is necessary to ensure that the sanding is well done, but also that the surface is dry, dusted, and degreased.
+Once preparation is complete, ensure that sanding is properly done and that the surface is dry, dust-free, and degreased.

-For those who own a spray gun, there is a range of over 100 colors in 125ml among the Graphic series and the Sparkle series.
+For spray gun users, we offer over 100 colors in 125ml containers in the Graphic series and the Sparkle series.

 What tool to paint a bike?